lino-framework/book/docs/team/install/index.rst

 ..
 For details see the documentation about :ref:`getlino`.

+It will say "The following command was not executed because you cannot sudo", followed by an "apt-get install" command.

 Add manually the following line to your :xfile:`.bashrc` file::

   source ~/.lino_bash_aliases

 This will also install the :ref:`Lino Book <book>` project.
 That's a special project.
 It is not an application, and it is not released on PyPI.
 It makes